 Can I Use Stock Photos in Designs I will Sell to a Client?

 Yes, you can.
 Each stock agency has its own terms, but in general lines Royalty Free stock photography allows you to use images in designs for a third party or client.
-But there's some considerations:
+But there are some considerations:

-- The image must be part of a design – Royalty Free images can be used in content that will be then sold to a client (who must be the end user), as long as you make them part of your design, be it cropping or resizing them, correcting or modifying colours or elements, overlaying text, etc. And then deliver the design containing them to the end user.
+- The image must be part of a design – Royalty Free images can be used in content that will be then sold to a client (who must be the end-user), as long as you make them part of your design, be it cropping or resizing them, correcting or modifying colors or elements, overlaying text, etc. And then deliver the design containing them to the end user.

-But you may NEVER sell, redistribute or gift the plain image, just as it was downloaded from the source, to anyone.
-This is specifically forbidden, and doing it would be a major copyright and licensing infringement.
+But you may NEVER sell, redistribute or gift the plain image, just as it was downloaded from the source to anyone.
+This is specifically forbidden, and doing it would be major copyright and licensing infringement.

 - The design must be for one end customer – Standard license lets you use the image in design for one end customer.
 If you want to use the photo in serial-produced content you will then put up for sale, you need an Extended license.